yuri/padawan/README.markdown

 Padawan assumes use of CGI and MySQL, via Python's cgi and MySQLdb modules.

+There are two main files: padawan.py and padawan.
+Each is described below.

+## padawan.py

-`padawan.py` provides a wrapper for those two modules, adding the following
+**padawan.py** provides a wrapper for those two modules, adding the following
 features:

 * Code can be written using just a subset of Python.
 In particular,